artie-l/pump-probe-experiment-control/gui/README.md

 Now, when you launch a programm, `Chopper Frequency` label frame should appear in the GUI window.
 Upon chosing the value from the combobox, chopper frequency will be set to the desired value.
 ### gui delay line controls.py
 This file defines the **`DelayLineControls` class** that creates `Delay Stage Control` section in the GUI.
-It is used to move the delay stage to the specific position, or change its speed.
+It is used to select one of the delay lines as *primary* (to be used for the measurement), move *primary* stage to the specific position, or change its speed.
 The `Min` and `Max` buttons are disabled utill the first scan is completed.

 It initializes a `Frame`, which contains one `LabelFrame` with:
+1. 2 Entries
+2. 4 Buttons
+3. 1 Label
+4. 1 Combobox
+5. `move_to_Max` function:
+    * Will move the *primary* delay line to the position for which the maximum value of the signal was recorded
+6. `move_to_Min` function:
+    * Will move the *primary* delay line to the position for which the minimum value of the signal was recorded
+7. `move_to_Pos` function:
+    * Will move the *primary* delay line to the specific time-delay, that was typed in the adjustent Entry
+8. `set_Velocity` function:
+    * Will set the velocity of the *primary* delay line to the value typed in the in the adjustent Entry
+9. `change_delay_line` function:
+    * Will set the selected delay line to be *primary*.

+It is possible to add multiple delay lines in the program.
+Sophisticated measurement functions can be written to operate with all of them simultaneously.
 ### gui scan controls.py
 text
 ## GUI logic category